isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/workcity.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **WorkCity** é a cidade na qual o persona Works associado.
+O valor de texto do **elemento WorkCity** é a cidade na qual a persona associada funciona.

 ## <a name="remarks"></a>Comentários